otvv/malua/README.md

 <hr>

-A simple CSS framework designed to be used with Ultralight, Sciter, Electron or even in the web.
+A simple CSS framework designed to be used alongside Ultralight, Sciter, Electron or even in the web.